shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 These rules can also be more complex, even allowing for blockchain systems to act as a [Turing complete](https://simple.wikipedia.org/wiki/Turing_complete) computer, and the ledger acting as that computer's storage.

-Once a valid set of transactions are collected, they are be put into the content of a block, and then this block is be placed at the end of the chain.
+Once a valid set of transactions are collected, they are put into the content of a block, and then this block is placed at the end of the chain.
 This block production process allows the underlying state of the blockchain to change over time.

 ### Block Finalization